EunsangJeon/feedback-collection-app/README.md

 - passportjs & jwt & google-oauth20
 - mongodb

+### billing part

+- react-stripe-checkout

-### if you use server components as a boilerplate but want to use the newest version of packages
+### if you use this project as a boilerplate with the newest version of packages, keep in mind:

 - --save & --save-dev: please refer to package.json
 - --save-dev --save-exact: prettier